 Amaryl (glimepiride) is an oral diabetes medicine that helps control blood sugar levels.

-Do not use Amaryl if you are allergic to glimepiride, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+Do not use Amaryl if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).

 Before taking Amaryl, tell your doctor if you are allergic to sulfa drugs, or if you have heart disease, liver disease, kidney disease, an enzyme deficiency (G6PD), adrenal or pituitary gland problems, or if you are under-nourished.